-‘Tom, this is the sheriff.’
-Joe Arpaio, 87, runs for old job
+At 87, Joe Arpaio is running for his old job as sheriff

 People who have known Arpaio for decades offer varying reasons for his run.

 “Whenever Joe calls me, he says, ‘Tom, this is the sheriff,’ said Payson Mayor Tom Morrissey, a retired chief U.S. marshal and a longtime Arpaio friend.
 “He doesn’t see himself as Joe.
-That’s his identity: Being the sheriff,” Morrissey said.
+That’s his identity: Being the sheriff.”

 Jerry Sheridan, Arpaio’s former second-in-command who will face his old boss in the GOP primary for sheriff, said he was disappointed when Arpaio backed out of a promise to support his campaign.